St Neots: Bus

-Central Connect operate a circular service in St Neots, route 61.
-This runs from Tesco Extra via the railway station, St Neots Market Square and Eaton Socon and back.
-The company also runs a service 67 to St Ives, via Papworth and Hilton.
+Central Connect operate a circular service from Tesco Extra via the railway station, St Neots Market Square and Eaton Socon.
+The company also runs a service St Ives, via Papworth and Hilton.

-These routes are correct as of April 2025.

 Air

 The nearest airports are Luton and Stansted.
 There is a direct train service to London Gatwick Airport.

 Cycling

 St Neots is on Route 12 of the Sustrans national cycle route that connects Colchester and Oxford via Harwich, Felixstowe, Ipswich, Bury St Edmunds, Cambridge, Huntingdon, Sandy, Bedford and Milton Keynes.